 Cryptocurrency has garnered a lot of mainstream attention in 2021-22.
 In 2021 the price of Bitcoin soared to new all-time highs.
 This was followed closely by the rest of the crypto market.
 Altcoins like Ethereum (ETH), Cardano (ADA), Solana (SOL), Shiba Inu (SHIB) provided investors with astronomical returns.
-With experts and analysts predicting continued growth of both the crypto market and the blockchain industry, it’s not too late to start investing in digital currency.
+With experts and analysts predicting continued growth of both the crypto market and the blockchain industry over the next decade, it’s not too late to start investing in digital currency.
 This guide details how to buy crypto in Australia with simple steps and helpful tips.

 How to buy cryptocurrency in Australia